 10. Whether granting the exemption will "better enable" the contracting agency to address the "size and technical complexity" of the project.

 An experienced CMGC contractor will have the opportunity to coordinate with design professionals regarding the technical aspects of the project throughout the designing phases.
-This will be critical for the phasing of the parking lot construction.

 11. Whether the public improvement involves new construction or renovates or remodels an existing structure.